 Step 3: Compare other insurance policies

 For each type of policy, talk to a few insurance agents, get benefit illustrations from them.
-Try to get at least three to five benefit illustrations, to compare.
+Try to get at least 3 to 5 benefit illustrations, to compare.

 Now, repeat the process in step 2 for each benefit illustration.